1924 short French film by Russian emigré Dimitri Kirsanov

 There is so much to admire about this precious film.
 For instance, I have not even broached the stunning performance of Nadia Sibirskaïa in the lead role of the younger sister.
 Kirsanov’s camera loves her.
 In certain profile close-ups Sibirskaïa reminded me of Anna Karina, Jean Luc-Godard’s actress wife of the 1960’s.
 Her performance, the Soviet-styled montages, and the alternating between the background realism and the low tech impressionist camera effects makes Ménilmontant one of the great lesser known classics of silent cinema.

 PS: The first time I saw this film was when I was teaching it on a 16mm print.
 Subsequently I saw it again on the Kino DVD and was struck by major differences between the two copies.
-In the 16mm print, before the younger sister hands the baby over to her sister Kirsanov repeatedly sandwiches close-ups of the two sisters with the flashing neon hotel light.
+In the 16mm print, before the younger sister hands the baby over to her sister, Kirsanov repeatedly sandwiches close-ups of the two sisters with the flashing neon hotel light.
 In the DVD the shot of the hotel sign appears a few minutes earlier, after the sister arrives at the hotel at night, and not sandwiched between shots of the sisters.
 The ending is drastically different in the DVD version.
 In the 16mm print the attacked man seems still alive, dragging his body along the street.
-In the DVD version the two assailants drag the man’s beaten corpse away —we assume he is dead— but the scene does not cut back to the two sisters at the apartment.
+In the DVD version after the woman from the bar knocks out the younger man with a rock, she and the other older man drag the man’s beaten corpse away —we assume he is dead— but the scene does not cut back to the two sisters at the apartment.
 Instead the film ends with a montage of quiet city images at dusk, and then brief close-ups of hands doing floral arrangements: is this a flashback?
 Or does it imply that this is but one story among many, to endlessly repeat?
 I have never been able to ascertain the reason or source for these differences between the 16mm print and the Kino DVD (part of the Avant-Garde: Experimental Cinema of the 1920s and ’30s Collection). [addendum dated April 17, 2019]

 - Richard Abel.
 French Cinema: The first Wave, 1915-1929.
 (Princeton, New Jersey: Princeton University Press, 1984), 395. ↩